bloxberg-org/blips/blips/blip-0001-researchcertificate.md

         "external_url": {
             "type": "string",
             "required": false,
             "description": "a URI pointing to the corresponding data file where the data can be downloaded.
-If provided, the data at the URI should resolve to the same ISCC listed in the metadata.
+If provided, the data at the URI should resolve to the same ISCC listed in the metadata."
         }
     }
 }